-- The Local Governing Board is kept informed of school developments and the safeguarding strategy, although they have no formal role in relation to safeguarding. - The Principal reviews the SCR regularly and at least termly to ensure that all regulatory appointment checks are carried out correctly - Any deficiencies or weaknesses with regard to safeguarding matters in their school are brought to the attention of the Chair of the ATB and are remedied without delay.
+- The required referral is made to the DBS (and the TRA) in cases of teachers' serious professional misconduct) where the school ceases to use the services of any person for being considered unsuitable to work with children. - The School Governing Board is kept informed of school developments and the safeguarding strategy, although they have no formal role in relation to safeguarding. - S/he reviews the SCR regularly and at least termly to ensure that all regulatory appointment checks are carried out correctly.
+The HR department at Trust Office must also be notified in advance of any change in the member of staff with responsibility for management of the SCR so that they may advise on recruitment and handover, and the new appointee's induction can be supported. - Any deficiencies or weaknesses with regard to safeguarding matters in their school are brought to the attention of the Chief Executive of the GDST and are remedied without delay.